opengisch/QField/.github/ISSUE_TEMPLATE.md

 ![Screenshots and GIFs which follow reproduction steps to demonstrate the problem](url)

+[Please also attach additional files if a specific project/dataset is useful to investigate the problem.]

 **QField version:** [Enter QField version here]

 ## Additional information: